-An Authentic Carnitas Recipe made quickly in the Instant Pot gives you dinner on the table in about an hour
+This Pork Carnitas Recipe is made quickly in the Instant Pot and gives you dinner on the table in about an hour

 The results are authentic carnitas cooked in a juicy citrus sauce.
 Carnitas are one of my top 10 favorite foods so I am always looking for a way to make it quicker.
 This version is my favorite recipe because of the amazing citrus sauce!

 What is Carnitas?

 Carnitas means “little meats” and is part of Mexican cuisine, originating from the state of Michoacán.
 Carnitas are made by braising or simmering pieces of pork until tender and then shredding with a fork.

-Choosing the right type of pork for authentic carnitas
+Choosing the right type of pork for easy Carnitas

 Choose a 5-6 pound pork picnic, pork butt, or pork shoulder.
 The slow cooker, or pressurized cooking in the Instant Pot, will break down the meat until it is “melt in your mouth” tender.
 I was impressed by how quickly the Instant Pot worked on my traditional oven cooked recipe!